hldai/fivefine/README.md

 # Fivefine

-Source code for paper "From Ultra-fine to Fine: Fine-tuning Ultra-fine Entity Typing to Fine-grained"
+Source code for paper "From Ultra-fine to Fine: Fine-tuning Ultra-fine Entity Typing Models to Fine-grained"

 ### Prepare